“Fateful Theme”, Olle Bonniér (1925 – )

 Whereas orthodox Freudians reduce the unconscious to sexual themes, modern Jungians, by recourse to endless amplifications, have a tendency to convert it to thin air.
 It happens if one never takes into account the personal significance of symbols, but merely the collective meaning.
 M-L von Franz criticises the way in which symbols are treated impersonally, like they were an end in themselves.
 The method of ‘amplification’ can be used endlessly, that is, one can always fly off on a tangent and associate water in a dream with the “water of life”, the ‘aqua permanens’, or I Ching sayings.
 Although Mircea Eliade is an accomplished scholar, she criticizes him for his fondness of amplification (cf. von Franz, 1996, pp.9-15).

 Since we are instinctual beings, always seeking gratification, we tend to fall prey to life’s many little distractions.
 This attitude tends to be applied on the unconscious as well, as if it were a trivial pastime.
 Dreams and archetypes are viewed as amusing distractions of life, as if they were rewards from the unconscious for achievements on the spiritual path.
 But if we look closer at the dream content, we find that the trivializing attitude is unsupportable.
 Neither Jung nor von Franz argue that dreams signify “rewards” of archetypal nature.
 Nor do they argue that dreams are predominantly aesthetical and therefore not worthwhile to study intently.
 Such ideas derive from Archetypal Psychology and New Age.
-James Hillman repudiates the notion that dreams are compensatory, containing valuable messages, although he has no empirical grounds for doing so.
+James Hillman repudiates the notion of dreams as compensatory, containing valuable messages, although he has no empirical grounds for doing so.
 Of course, he also repudiates science and logical thinking (cf. Hillman, 1996, p.283).

 The notion that dreams are to be viewed as certificates of advancement on the spiritual path cannot be found in the writings of Jung and von Franz.
 Such a self-affirming way of interpreting dreams goes against the grain of M-L von Franz’s teachings.
 Her rule of thumb is that dreams are compensatory, that is, they generally present a message that serves to balance out the conscious standpoint.
 The idea that dreams are there to give applause to spiritual achievements seems to be a notion that derives from New Age.
 It negates the compensatory function of the dream.
-In theory, the function of the dream message is to challenge consciousness when it has got stuck.
+In theory, the function of the dream message is to challenge consciousness when it flounders.

 There is, however, a way in which dreams serve to strengthen the conscious standpoint, especially in cases where the subject already knows something that ought to be negated and removed from personality.
 Thus, the dream attempts to strengthen the resolve of the conscious personality; a function that is underestimated in Jungian psychology.
 But it is an implausible notion that the unconscious aims to strengthen a conscious standpoint that is already self-gratificatory, thus keeping the searcher entangled in an illusion.
 Rather, dreams will push for continued advancement when the subject has dilly-dallied on the spiritual path, thus reinforcing an aspect of consciousness that has been neglected.
 The unconscious does not seem to reward personality for making progress.
 Archetypal dreams do not come as a bonus.
 Rather, they start to dwindle (cf. Jung, 1972).
 It is as if the Self gobbles up the gain in the form of libido.
-Accordingly, when the unconscious is integrated, it will cease to produce dreams on the equivalent theme.
-On the other hand, as long as the unconscious content is not comprehended, dreams with synonymous narratives will continue, probably throughout a person’s whole life.
+Accordingly, when the unconscious is integrated, it will cease to produce dreams on the very same theme.
+On the other hand, as long as the unconscious content is not comprehended, dreams with synonymous narratives will recur, probably throughout a person’s whole life.
 The same theme, with some variations, is repeated over and over again.
 This would mean that progress is not taking place.

 The misinterpretation implies that archetypal dreams have come to be viewed as “rewards” for maintaining the stagnant condition, which has alienating consequences for the Self.
 In dreams, the Self is sometimes depicted as an alien being.
 For instance, a New Age follower dreamed of an alien fish-creature occupying a flying saucer.
 The fish symbol speaks of undifferentiated libido.
 The Self is portrayed as a remote and quite unconscious content — very unhumanlike.
 This is further emphasized in its guise as an alien from outer space.
 Its alienation depends on the attitude adopted by consciousness, which resembles that of a “New Age tourist” who views the unconscious as a hobby, an object of pagan worship, rather than focusing on its integration (humanization).
 In a dream, one must always search for the dream content which formulates the corrective standpoint.
 It is often presented as a kind of peripheral event, as if the dream says: “Oh, by the way, there is this little issue also…” In reality, this is the very gist of the dream.
 So the dream function isn’t generally being nice to the dreamer.
 Rather, it has a corrective function.
 A common problem is that people underestimate themselves.
 In that case the dream will send a message that elevates the dreamer, because this is also a corrective.
 Thus, the dream is pointing at the difficulty, the way in which the dreamer is being wrong-headed.